 A day in Boston and Watertown

-As the spring tries to turn into summer, my walks will become more frequent.
+As we move from spring to summer, my walks will become more frequent.
 Although not too long, they still allow me to stop and smell the roses, literally!
 This post is like a bouquet picked up from our garden, from our neighborhood, even from nearby Massachusetts.
 A few friends and I went to Boston to cast our votes at the Turkish Consulate General.
 Afterward, we went to Watertown to visit Russo’s Market and then stopped at Sevan Bakery, where my friends did some shopping.
 You will see a few flowers from Russo’s and a few melons showing off their smooth lines.

 I also would like to highlight the public libraries in various locations in Rhode Island, offering great service to the public.
 The William H. Hall Public Library is located in Cranston, not too far from where we live in Warwick.
 I took Jan to visit a friend’s art show at the library, and I stayed out to take photographs.
 The building has a clean architectural style and character.
 This may grow into a project of public libraries in Rhode Island!